Michael Bird and Scot McKnight, eds. God’s Israel and the Israel of God: Paul and Supersessionism

 In the introduction to this volume on Pauline theology, the authors state their modest goal of contributing to a few of the major debates within scholarship, limiting themselves to recent exegesis of Paul’s undisputed letters (6).
 This requires unpacking Pauline theology in the light of the original context.

-Pitre, New Covenant JewThe first two chapters of the book examine Paul’s relationship with Judaism.
+The first two chapters of Paul, A New Covenant Jew examine Paul’s relationship with Judaism.
 Would Paul have identified himself as a “former Jew?”
-For most twentieth century Pauline scholarship, the answer is “yes.”
-Paul was a former Jew in the sense that he underwent some sort of conversion experience and became, in the view of Rudolf Bultmann, a representative of “Torah Free Gentile Christianity.”
+For most twentieth-century Pauline scholarship, the answer is “yes.”
+Paul was a former Jew in the sense that he underwent some conversion experience and became, in the view of Rudolf Bultmann, a representative of “Torah Free Gentile Christianity.”
 Although the authors of this volume do not use the term, this view is the Old Perspective on Paul challenged by E. P Sanders.

 Others consider Paul to represent an Eschatological Jew.
 This view would answer the question, “Would Paul have identified himself as a former Jew?” with a “sort of.”
 The authors follow Dunn in this section, although they do not refer to this as the “New Perspective on Paul.”
-Rather than focus on how Paul’s theology cuts across the grain of the Judaism of his day, this position would argue Paul in some ways stays within Judaism.
+Rather than focus on how Paul’s theology cuts across the grain of the Judaism of his day, this position would argue Paul, in some ways, stays within Judaism.
 James Dunn argued Paul experienced a conversion, but it was “a conversion to a better, a more correct understanding of [God’s] will and purpose for Israel” (23, citing Dunn’s Jesus Paul and the Gospels, 141).
 Three things stand out in this perspective.
 First, the “already” of the new creation began with Jesus.
 For Paul, becoming a Christian means becoming a new creation.
-Second, this new creation is to be “in Christ” rather than “under the Law.”
+Second, this new creation should be “in Christ” rather than “under the Law.”
 This participation in Christ is central to Paul’s theology.
 Third, the “not yet” of new creation implies an end-time conversion of the remnant (Romans 11:26).

 The next three chapters apply this view of Paul as a New Covenant Jew to three theological issues: Christology, the Cross and the Atonement, and New Covenant justification through divine sonship.
-In each Paul’s theology is in some ways consistent with Second Temple Judaism, yet in other important ways it breaks new ground.
-With respect to Christology, the authors observe that Paul is deeply rooted in first century Judaism.
-Yet at the same time he goes well beyond early Jewish sources in his messianic claims (96).
+In each, Paul’s theology is in some ways consistent with Second Temple Judaism, yet in other important ways, it breaks new ground.
+With respect to Christology, the authors observe that Paul is deeply rooted in first-century Judaism.
+Yet, at the same time, he goes well beyond early Jewish sources in his messianic claims (96).
 There is no doubt that Paul understood Jesus as the Messiah.
 Yet he also clearly teaches that Jesus has equality with God Philippians 2.
-In 1 Corinthians 8:5-6, Paul inserts Jesus into the Shema, “there is one God and one Lord” (116).
+In 1 Corinthians 8:5-6, Paul inserts Jesus into the Shema, “There is one God and one Lord” (116).
 Paul describes “Christ’s relationship with believers in terms that Jewish readers would have associated exclusively with the one God of the Shema (Deut 6:4-6)” (123).

 Regarding the cross and the atonement, the both-and approach emphasizes Jesus’s death is a sacrifice of atonement or redemption (continuity), yet Paul insists salvation occurs through a divine gift of love (discontinuity, 130).
 Atonement, ransom, and redemption are the vocabulary of Second Temple Judaism, yet Jesus’s death is not only a sacrifice.
 Certainly, Paul presents Jesus’s death is a covenant sacrifice, but he emphasizes that Jesus gave himself for us he underscores the gracious nature of Christ’s work on the cross.
 This chapter is deeply influenced by John Barclay’s Paul and the Gift (Eerdmans, 2015).

 Conclusion.
-Pitre, Barber and Kincaid suggest a slightly new way for reading Paul as a “New Covenant Jew” that take seriously recent studies in both the Apocalyptic Paul and the “Paul within Judaism” view.
+Pitre, Barber, and Kincaid suggest a slightly new way of reading Paul as a “New Covenant Jew” that takes seriously recent studies in both the Apocalyptic Paul and the “Paul within Judaism” view.
 A “both-and method” stresses Paul’s continuity with his Jewish world, as well as his view of the radical changes to that world caused by the apocalyptic appearance of Jesus “between the ages.”
-As with most both-and positions, both Apocalyptic Paul scholars and Paul within Judaism” scholars will probably find the New Covenant Paul as familiar, yet not quite satisfying.
-Nevertheless, this is a stimulating account of Paul’s thought which gives voice to Paul’s roots in the Jewish world without ignoring the radical nature of his thought.
+As with most both-and positions, both Apocalyptic Paul scholars and Paul within Judaism” scholars will probably find the “New Covenant Jew” as familiar, yet not quite satisfying.
+Nevertheless, this is a stimulating account of Paul’s thought, which gives voice to Paul’s roots in the Jewish world without ignoring the radical nature of his thought.

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.